ray-project/ray/doc/source/rllib/rllib-env.rst

         "input": (
             lambda ioctx: PolicyServerInput(ioctx, SERVER_ADDRESS, SERVER_PORT)
         ),
-        # Use the existing trainer process to run the server.
+        # Use the existing algorithm process to run the server.
         "num_workers": 0,
         # Disable OPE, since the rollouts are coming from online clients.
         "off_policy_estimation_methods": {},
     }

 Clients can then connect in either *local* or *remote* inference mode.
 In local inference mode, copies of the policy are downloaded from the server and cached on the client for a configurable period of time.
 This allows actions to be computed by the client without requiring a network round trip each time.
 In remote inference mode, each computed action requires a network call to the server.

 Example: